-- The goal is to track or exceed numbers for the benchmark universities.
-Universities with medical schools are excluded. - IPEDS: Average of ODU peers as identified in "The Integrated Postsecondary Education Data System." - MU: Average of schools that identify themselves as "Metropolitan Universities." - 2010 benchmark data may become available in April 2012 while 2011 data is expected to be available in spring 2013.
+- The goal is to track or exceed the benchmark universities.
+Universities with medical schools are excluded. - IPEDS: Average of ODU peers as identified in "The Integrated Postsecondary Education Data System." - MU: Average of schools that identify themselves as "Metropolitan Universities." - Decrease in 2013 for ODU was a result of institutional expenditures, external fund expenditures rose by \$2M. - 2013 benchmark data for metropolitan universities may become available in late spring 2014.